 Location is crucial with pond lighting

 Although there is no right or wrong way to place a pond light, you should play around with the positioning before mounting them.
 Stand back and admire the way the light shines off of your pond and move them around to get the perfect setup.
 It all boils down to how your outdoor landscape looks as a whole and understanding the theme you are going for.
-Proper placement could make or break you’re outdoor lighting system so you should experiment first before mounting them permanently.
+Proper placement could make or break your outdoor pond lights system so you should experiment first before mounting them permanently.

 Our low voltage pond lights can be fully submerged underwater or left high and dry on land.
 These versatile lighting solutions are ideal for gardeners with ever-changing landscapes and unpredictable extreme weather.
 Shop now.